Immigration: No Good Deed Goes Unpunished

 For the most part they stayed.
 Fair enough: they'd been invited.
 Furthermore, they'd been invited to do hard labor at relatively low wages.
 No guarantees, no cushy sinecures and no handouts from Uncle Sucker.

 There were rules.
 Every immigrant had to pass a medical exam, which tested for, among other things, tuberculosis, which has killed more people in history than just about everything else put together.
 They had to prove they could look after themselves and were not going to be a financial burden on society.
 They needed to understand—unlike the majority of American voters today—the general purpose of the Constitution.
-Oh, and they had to speak enough English to get by.
+Oh, and they had to understand enough English to get by.

 We've certainly let the standards down since then.
 Virtually every other country on Earth has at least a nominal set of qualifications that would-be immigrants must meet.
 Here are some nuggets from Mexico's own "Law on Population":